Club Rules and Recommendations

 General

-1. It is strongly recommended that members should not attend the flying site on their own, whether the intention is to fly models or to perform maintenance work.
+- It is strongly recommended that members should not attend the flying site on their own, whether the intention is to fly models or to perform maintenance work.
 At all times they should be accompanied by at least one other person (not necessarily a club member) who can summon assistance should it become necessary.
+Anyone planning to attend the field must notify others of their intentions the day before via the Club’s email system so that the farmer may be warned of such activity.

 Saturdays, Sundays